szelenka/prefect-server-k8/python/README.md

 # Submitting Prefect Flows to Kubernetes sans Prefect Cloud

-In order for `.register()` to register the Flow on an instance created with this Helm Chart, we need to ensure we updated our `config.toml` with the appropriate values.
+In order for `.register()` to register the Flow on an instance created with this Helm Chart, we need to ensure we updated our `backend.toml` with the appropriate values.

 This file can be downloaded from the Website at the domain you provisioned: